giongto35/cloud-morph/README.md

 Foremost, you need an Ubuntu instance from provider.
 For example, you can use `script/create_do.sh` to create a digital ocean instance
 After that:
 We need 3  in the same folder:
-1. `app` : a folder contains the app you want to deploy.
+1. `apps` : a folder contains the app you want to deploy.
 For example, `DiabloII`
 2. `config.yaml` : app config, the app configuration on cloud-morph
 3. `setup_remote.sh`: a script to deploy your application to server